revbayes/revbayes.github.io/tutorials/intro/index.md

 --------------------------------
 {:.subsection}

-provides functions for common statistical distributions.
+RevBayes provides functions for common statistical distributions.
 We'll demonstrate by generating random exponential numbers as we did in lecture.
 Recall that we can transform a random variable $u$ sampled from a Uniform(0,1) distribution into an exponential distribution with rate